ipleiria-ciic/safe-ar-unity/README.md

 </p>
 <p align="center">Overall Schematic of Image Obfuscation System</p>

+**Notes**:

-*(Note: Include Input and output formats, size of Render Texture)*
+- Include Input and output formats, size of Render Texture

-ImgObfuscator,ImgUtils, ImgAnnot
+- Files to be included: ImgObfuscator,ImgUtils, ImgAnnot

+**TO DO: Adapt tensors readability for GPU backend!**

 ## Image Obfuscator Integration Guide for Unity